AmmarAlmuain/Lying-Game-Dev/README.md

 # Multiplayer Card Game (React Native)

-This project is a real-time multiplayer card game built with React Native, leveraging Supabase for backend services, real-time updates, and authentication.
+This project is a real-time multiplayer card game built with React Native, leveraging Supabase for backend services, real-time updates.
 It provides a seamless and interactive experience for players to join rooms, play cards, and interact within a game session.

 ## Table of Contents